Have you ever heard of the Serenity Prayer? There’s one line from it that is often quoted:

 Exercise (running, swimming, dancing, yoga, etc.)

 Perhaps the most important step is to figure out what your emotional triggers are.
 They can be events, places, thoughts, or even people.
 When they pop up, they can cause your anxiety to rev up to 100 — and cause you to react emotionally rather than respond with a clear mind.
 When you are able to gain clarity about your emotional triggers, you reclaim your ability to respond in a way that’s aligned with who you want to be and how you want to feel.

 I offer a powerful Awareness and Triggers meditation in my 7-day program, Breathwork for Anxiety.
-Click here to learn more about it and decide if it can help you stop stressing about things you can’t control and reclaim peace in your life whenever anxiety comes creeping back in.
+Click here to access it now so you can stop stressing about things you can’t control and reclaim peace in your life whenever anxiety comes creeping back in.

 I’d love to hear what you think.
-Share your thoughts with me on my Facebook page!
+Share your thoughts in the comments!